weddingjuma/zushaapp/README.md

 [![Dependency Status](https://david-dm.org/loicknuchel/ionic-starter.svg)](https://david-dm.org/loicknuchel/ionic-starter)
 [![devDependency Status](https://david-dm.org/loicknuchel/ionic-starter/dev-status.svg)](https://david-dm.org/loicknuchel/ionic-starter#info=devDependencies)

-This project aims to let you start a new app as fast as possible.
+This project aims to let you start a new app as fast as possible using Loopback-angular-admin backend.

+This is a continuation of the [ionic starter](https://github.com/loicknuchel/ionic-starter)

 Just clone it and you are ready to do !
 Many boilerplate code is already written and most usefull libs are included.
 I'm trying to follow best practices with Angular & Ionic so it could be a good kick start :)